PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Introduction

-In this paper, we propose \technique (\textbf{P}artitioning data and \textbf{E}nsembling of \textbf{C}ertified neur\textbf{A}l \textbf{N}etworks), a deterministic certified defense against backdoor attacks for neural networks.
-The key insight underlying \technique is that we can take \emph{any} off-the-shelf technique for evasion certification and use it to construct a certified backdoor defense.
-This insight results in a simple implementation and allows us to seamlessly leverage future advances in evasion certification algorithms.
+\paragraph{\technique} We present \technique (\textbf{P}artitioning data and \textbf{E}nsembling of \textbf{C}ertified neur\textbf{A}l \textbf{N}etworks), a deterministic certified defense against backdoor attacks for neural networks. \technique can take \emph{any} off-the-shelf technique for evasion certification and use it to construct a certified backdoor defense.
+This insight results in a simple modular implementation that can leverage future advances in evasion certification algorithms.
 Specifically, \technique trains a set of neural networks on disjoint partitions of the dataset, and then applies evasion certification to the neural networks.
 By partitioning the dataset, we analytically bound the number of poisoned data seen per neural network; by employing evasion certification, we bound the number of neural networks that are robust in the face of triggers.
 Using this information, we efficiently derive a backdoor-robustness guarantee.

 Figure~\ref{fig:overview} illustrates the workflow of \technique.
 In Step 1, inspired by \emph{deep partition aggregation}~\cite{partitioning}, \technique deterministically partitions a dataset into multiple disjoint subsets.
 This step ensures that a poisoned data item only affects a single partition.
 In Step 2, \technique trains an ensemble of neural networks, one on each partition.
 At test time, \technique performs evasion certification to check which neural networks are immune to triggers; those that are not immune (or that cannot be proven immune) abstain from performing a prediction.
 Finally, in Step 3, \technique aggregates the results of the ensemble and produces a prediction together with a robustness certificate: the percentage of the poisoned data in the training set that the training process can tolerate, the \emph{certified radius}.